Copper conductor: Coaxial cable

-Structured wiring
+Structured cabling

 Most telephone lines can share voice and data simultaneously.
 Pre-digital quad telephone wiring in homes is unable to handle communications needs for multiple phone lines, Internet service, video communications, data transmission, fax machines, and security services.
 Crosstalk, static interference, inaudible signals, and interrupted service are common problems with outdated wiring.
 Computers connected to old-fashioned communications wiring often experience poor Internet performance.

-“Structured wiring” is the general term for 21st century On-premises wiring for high-capacity telephone, video, data-transmission, security, control, and entertainment systems.
+Structured cabling is the general term for 21st century On-premises wiring for high-capacity telephone, video, data-transmission, security, control, and entertainment systems.
 Installations usually include a central distribution panel where all connections are made, as well as outlets with dedicated connections for phone, data, TV and audio jacks.

-Structured wiring enables computers to communicate with each other error-free and at high speeds while resisting interference among various electrical sources, such as household appliances and external communications signals.
+Structured cabling enables computers to communicate with each other error-free and at high speeds while resisting interference among various electrical sources, such as household appliances and external communications signals.
 Networked computers are able to share high-speed Internet connections simultaneously.
-Structured wiring can also connect computers with printers, scanners, telephones, fax machines, and even home security systems and home entertainment equipment.
+Structured cabling can also connect computers with printers, scanners, telephones, fax machines, and even home security systems and home entertainment equipment.

 Quad-shielded RG-6 coaxial cable can carry a large number of TV channels at the same time.

 A star wiring pattern, where the wiring to each jack extends to a central distribution device, facilitates flexibility of services, problem identification, and better signal quality.
 This pattern has advantages to daisy chain loops.
 Installation tools, tips, and techniques for networked wiring systems using twisted pairs, coaxial cables, and connectors for each are available.

-Structured wiring competes with wireless systems in homes.
+Structured cabling competes with wireless systems in homes.
 While wireless systems certainly have convenience advantages, they also have drawbacks over copper-wired systems: the higher bandwidth of systems using Category 5e wiring typically support more than ten times the speeds of wireless systems for faster data applications and more channels for video applications.
 Alternatively, wireless systems are a security risk as they can transmit sensitive information to unintended users over similar receiver devices.
 Wireless systems are more susceptible to interference from other devices and systems, which can compromise performance.
 Certain geographic areas and some buildings may be unsuitable for wireless installations, just as some buildings may present difficulties installing wires.